mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Sort the data by Primary Key or Unique key if no primary key exists

+.. option:: --compact

+  Give less verbose output.
+Disables header/footer constructs.

 .. option:: -c, --compress

   Compress output files using: /usr/bin/gzip and /usr/bin/zstd.
 Options: GZIP and ZSTD.
 Default: GZIP

+.. option:: --use-defer

+  Use defer integer sharding until all non-integer PK tables processed (saves RSS for huge quantities of tables)

+.. option:: --check-row-count

+  Run SELECT COUNT(*) and fail mydumper if dumped row count is different

+.. option:: --source-data

+  It will include the options in the metadata file, to allow myloader to establish replication

 Daemon Options
 --------------